 When submitting an application for a Collective Investment Scheme licence under the Act, the promoter should ensure that the appropriate Application Form (Schedule A to this Part refers) is completed.

-The application requirements which must be satisfied by Maltese Non-UCITS Schemes and Maltese UCITS Schemes, are summarised below.
+The application requirements which must be satisfied by Maltese UCITS Schemes, are summarised below.
+No applications for the licencing of Non-UCITS Retail Schemes will be accepted by the MFSA.

 There are three phases as follows:-